sovrynn/ecdo/1-EVIDENCE/0-MEGA-TIMELINE/bc1900/README.md

 - 1600 BC Lisbon Tsunami, sediment cores
 - 1700-900 BC Lake Sevan Armenia high lake levels
 - 2300 and 2000 burnings of Ebla, Syria
-- burned Mesopotamian cities:
+- ~1700 BC: various burned Mesopotamian cities
 	- 1600 BC: Jericho
 	- 1750 BC Kultepe/Khanesh
-	- 1700 BC: Tall el-Hammam
+	- 1650 BC: Tall el-Hammam
 	- 1700 BC: Hattusa
 	- 1700 BC: Tavslani Mound
 	- 2300, 2000 BC: Ebla
 	- 2300 BC: Numeira
+- ~1750 BC: human remains from multiple places around the world
+	- 1800 BC Peru "water cult" human remains with marine bones
+	- 1750 BC Dublin incinerated remains
+	- 2000 BC China "Pompeii"

 The two key events for building this event timeline in my view are Gun-Yu and Exodus+Joshua, which both describe multi-decade long periods for cataclysmic happenings, which would line up very well with our current model of a short S2 state.
 Unfortunately the standard timelines for these are off by a couple of centuries.